 Cingjing is located in Nantou, in the central of Taiwan.
 According to Lonely Planet, Cingjing is farmland between Wushe and Hehuan Mountain (Joy Mountain), covering over 700 hectares of rolling meadows.

-The plan was to drive (had hired a driver for the days) from Taichung up to Cingjing where we’ll stay for a night, and the next day, from Cingjing back to Taichung, towards Taipei.
+The plan was to drive (we hired a driver for the days) from Taichung up to Cingjing where we’ll stay for a night, and the next day, from Cingjing back to Taichung, towards Taipei.
 Our first program was to head up to Hehuan Mountain – its peak more than 3400m above sea level.
 It took slightly more than 2 hours for us to reach a high point of He Huan Mountain, from Taichung.

 Cingjing in 21 photos – A little slice of heaven